Thank you for reading our post, please rate this article at the end.

 Features and Accessories:

 The first bushcraft knife in our review comes from the CFK Cutlery Company.
-This particular knife features an 11-inch Tanto blade measuring 3/16 inches in thickness.
+This knife features an 11-inch Tanto blade measuring 3/16 inches thick.
 The handle is approximately 5 inches long, and the knife itself is pretty lightweight, weighing only 11 ounces.

-It features custom tool steel construction β even though stainless steel is superior in terms of durability, this choice of material is great for survivalists and campers who are looking for a heavy-duty knife.
-With stainless bolsters and aluminum pins, you can rest assured that this knife was built to last and that it will withstand heavy abuse before giving in.
+It features custom tool steel construction – even though stainless steel is superior in durability, this material is great for survivalists and campers looking for a heavy-duty knife.
+With stainless bolsters and aluminum pins, you can rest assured that this knife was built to last and withstand heavy abuse before giving in.

-Additionally, youβll get a buffalo leather sheath as a complementary feature β weβve talked about the importance of sheathes in our buying guide, but in case youβve skipped it, using a sheath will significantly reduce the amount of effort you need to put in maintenance.
+Additionally, you’ll get a buffalo leather sheath as a complementary feature – we’ve talked about the importance of sheaths in our buying guide, but in case you’ve skipped it, using a sheath will significantly reduce the amount of effort you need to put in maintenance.

 What we liked about this bushcraft knife: